Maggie's: Locations

+Scotland

 Edinburgh

-The first Maggie's Centre opened in Edinburgh in 1996, and is located within the Western General Hospital on Crewe Road.
+The first Maggie's centre opened in Edinburgh in 1996, and is located within the Western General Hospital on Crewe Road.
 The centre is housed in a converted stable block.
 The conversion, designed by Richard Murphy, was nominated for the 1997 Stirling Prize.
 The centre was extended, again by Murphy, in 1999.

 Glasgow

-Glasgow's first Maggie's Centre opened in 2002 and was located at the Western Infirmary on Dumbarton Road, near the Kelvingrove Museum.
+Glasgow's first Maggie's centre opened in 2002 and was located at the Western Infirmary on Dumbarton Road, near the Kelvingrove Museum.
 The centre was housed in a former gatehouse lodge of the University of Glasgow, renovated and altered by Page\Park Architects.
 Charles Jencks designed the landscaping around the site, and contributed a DNA sculpture for the garden.
-In 2011 a new facility opened at Gartnavel, having been designed by OMA, led by Dutch architect Rem Koolhaas and Ellen van Loon.
+In 2011, a new facility opened at Gartnavel, designed by OMA and led by Dutch architect Rem Koolhaas and Ellen van Loon.

 Dundee

-Frank Gehry's first building in the United Kingdom was the Maggie's Centre at Dundee.
+Frank Gehry's first building in the United Kingdom was the Maggie's centre at Dundee.
 The centre opened in September 2003 at Ninewells Hospital.
 Gehry's design was named "Building of the Year" by the Royal Fine Art Commission for Scotland, and was also nominated for the 2004 RIAS Andrew Doolan Award for Architecture.

 Highlands

-The Maggie's Centre in Inverness, Highland, is at Raigmore Hospital, and was designed by David Page of Page\Park Architects.
+The Maggie's centre in Inverness, Highland, is at Raigmore Hospital, and was designed by David Page of Page\Park Architects.
 Landscape design and sculptures were again the work of Charles Jencks.
 The building opened in 2005, and won the 2006 RIAS Andrew Doolan Award for Architecture.

 Fife

-The Maggie's Centre in Kirkcaldy, Fife, opened in November 2006 at the Victoria Hospital.
+The Maggie's centre in Kirkcaldy, Fife, opened in November 2006 at the Victoria Hospital.
 The building was designed by Zaha Hadid, and is her first built work in the UK.
 In the building there is emphasis placed on the transition between the natural and the man-made, and on the period between the hospital and home; the transition after having undergone treatment.
 There was an emphasis on clear and translucent glass, with powerfully sculptural cantilevers.
 The entrance facade is almost entirely made from glass.
 On the north side, the roof extension protects the entrance, while to the south, it provides shade.
 This can be seen as a fusion between form and function.
 Much thought has gone into the layout of the building, with the kitchen as the centre of the building and an informal atmosphere.